Summer has arrived!

-We’ll be heading outdoors, working in our gardens, hitting the trails, relaxing at the beach and diving into pools.
-With all these activities, our skin is more exposed and at risk.
-While the sun is a great source of Vitamin D, it is important to protect our skin from the harmful UV rays.
+You’re spending more time outside, working in your garden, hiking and biking the local trails, diving into pools, and relaxing at the beach.
+With all these activities, your skin is more exposed and at greater risk for damage.
+While the sun is a great source of Vitamin D, it is important to protect your skin from the harmful UV rays.

-Since we can’t avoid being outside, especially in the summertime, here are 5 sun protection tips you need to follow:
+You can’t avoid being outside, especially in the summertime, but here are 5 sun protection tips you need to follow:

 Take plenty of breaks from the direct sun and head to the shade.
 Remember that UV rays are strongest during 10AM-4PM, so choose shelter as much as possible during this time.
-Sit in the shadow of a palm tree, or bring your own beach shade or umbrella.
+Sit in the shadow of a tree, or bring a beach shade or umbrella.
 Wide brim hats are also a great way to shade yourself wherever you go.

 SPF EVERY DAY

 UV rays are present during ALL seasons and all weather, and can penetrate light colored, thin fabrics and windows.
-Winter, stormy days, or driving are no excuse to not apple sunscreen.
-Use a daily moisturizer and makeup with SPF already in it.
-Leaving a bottle of sunscreen in your car is a great way to make sure you never get caught without sun protection.
+Cloudy days or being in the car is no excuse to not apply sunscreen.
+Use a daily moisturizer or makeup with SPF already in it.
+Keep a bottle of sunscreen in your purse, diaper bag or car, so you are never get caught without sun protection.

 BE PICKY ABOUT YOUR SPF

 If you don’t use the right sunscreen, then you won’t get the protection you need.
-Yes, sunscreen expires.
+Yes, sunscreen does expire!
 Check the dates and toss if it’s expired.
 Choose a broad-spectrum, water-resistant SPF 30 or higher.

-**TimeLess Master Aestheticians recommend EltaMD, ColorScience and Image Skincare Prevention+
+**TimeLess Master Estheticians recommend EltaMD, ColorScience and Image Skincare Prevention+

 APPLY AND REAPPLY OFTEN